This briefing deals with those aspects of a normal circuit that were deferred during Circuit introduction to avoid student overload.

 The student should be familiar with the checks.
 They should also be doing most of the radio work on the ground by now.

-This exercise is a repeat of the circuit introduction, except that you will be carrying out touch and go landings.
+Provided the student is fully competent in normal take-offs, this exercise is a repeat of the circuit introduction, except that you will be carrying out touch-and-go landings.
 You will need to raise the flap on the runway for the student, until they can manage to coordinate everything themselves.